Range Mental Health Center

 RMHC currently operates an intensive residential treatment facility in Virginia called Merritt House.
 This unit provides services for up to sixteen patients at a time.
 RMHC also operates the Wellsone Center for Recovery for adults experiencing a mental health crisis or emergency.
 For more information on Merritt House, please contact (218) 741-9630.
 For more information on the Wellstone Center for Recovery, please call (218) 471-4327.

 Community Based Programs offer an array of services designed to help adults with serious and persistent mental illnesses to function and remain living independently in the community.
-RMHC's community based services in both Hibbinh and Virginia include but are not limited to:
+RMHC's community based services in both Hibbing and Virginia include but are not limited to:

 - Client Outreach